S2AUlendo/HC-HeatCompensation-Docs/Heat Compensation/User Manual.md

 ## 1. Upload a File
 Click the **"Choose File"** button to upload a CLI file for processing.
+- The file should be a .cli file type that has been previously generated using a slicer
 ![Material Selection.](https://s2aulendo.github.io/HC-HeatCompensation-Docs/assets/images/select-input.png)

 ## 2. Select Material and Printer
 - Choose the appropriate **material type** and **laser printer configuration** from the dropdown menus.
 - Users can select and use custom parameters for their own materials or machines.

+- Select the material that best matches the powder to be used during the printing process.
 ![Material Selection.](https://s2aulendo.github.io/HC-HeatCompensation-Docs/assets/images/material-selections-2.png)

+- Users can manually edit the parameters to match the information provided by the powder manufacturer.
 ![Material Parameters.](https://s2aulendo.github.io/HC-HeatCompensation-Docs/assets/images/show-material-params.png)

+ - Select the laser scanning speed, and laser power for the material to be used.
+If different speeds and power settings are used for different parts of the build, enter the configuration that best represents the average speed.
 ![Machine Parameters.](https://s2aulendo.github.io/HC-HeatCompensation-Docs/assets/images/hc-machines-params.png)